2023 Most Popular Natural Resources Conservation Associate Degree Schools

 On average, conservation graduates from Kirkwood Community College take out $12,671 in student loans while working on their Associate Degree.

-Mountain Empire Community College landed the #16 spot in the 2023 rankings for the most popular associate degree natural resources conservation programs.
-Located in the distant town of Big Stone Gap, MECC is a public school with a small student population.
+With a ranking of #16, Mountain Empire Community College did quite well on this year’s most popular schools for natural resources conservation students working on their associate degree.
+Located in the town of Big Stone Gap, MECC is a public school with a small student population.

 Of the 12 students majoring in conservation at MECC, 75% are male and 25% are female.